Easy Pesto Pasta Recipe

 two photos showing cooking pasta for this Pesto Pasta Recipe

-Another important tip when making this Pesto Pasta Recipe is to be sure not to rinse the pasta!
-Sometimes I spritz it with a little bit of olive oil to minimize sticking, but sticky pasta is good in this case because it helps the pesto sauce adhere and soak into the noodles!
+Do not rinse the cooked pasta.
+Sometimes I spritz it with a little bit of olive oil to minimize sticking, but sticky pasta is good in this case because it helps the pesto sauce adhere to and soak in the noodles.

 Return the drained pasta to the pot it was cooked in and cover it with a lid to keep it warm for serving!